Expertium/expertium.github.io/Benchmark.md

 DASH, DASH[MCM] and DASH[ACT-R] don't have state variables that are carried on between reviews, and they don't process reviews sequentially, like SM-17/18 or FSRS.
 Instead, all past reviews must be processed in order to calculate the length of the next interval.
 This makes them slower than FSRS when the number of reviews is large.
 In FSRS, each review takes a constant amount of time to process.
 If a card has 100 reviews, processing the first review will take the same amount of time as processing the 100th review.
 In DASH, the processing time of a single review depends on the number of past reviews.
 Therefore, processing the 100th review takes longer than processing the first one.

-### Other algorithms

-12.​ [ACT-R](http://act-r.psy.cmu.edu/wordpress/wp-content/themes/ACT-R/workshops/2003/proceedings/46.pdf), Adaptive Control of Thought​  -  ​Rational (I've also seen "Character" instead of "Control" in some papers).
+10.​ [ACT-R](http://act-r.psy.cmu.edu/wordpress/wp-content/themes/ACT-R/workshops/2003/proceedings/46.pdf), Adaptive Control of Thought​  -  ​Rational (I've also seen "Character" instead of "Control" in some papers).
 It's based on a model of human memory that makes one very strange assumption: whether you have successfully recalled your material or not doesn't affect the magnitude of the spacing effect, only the interval length matters.
 Simply put, this algorithm doesn't differentiate between Again/Hard/Good/Easy.
 Notice that in the diagram below, grades are only used for calculating the loss function during optimization, but not used by the algorithm itself - no arrows come from "Grade".

 ![ACT-R (proper)](https://github.com/user-attachments/assets/0ed88ec8-b5bd-41da-b3ee-8c7f1bd5bcd8)